Powerlevel9k/powerlevel9k/README.md

 Customizing your prompt is easy!
 Select the segments you want to have displayed, and then assign them to either the left or right prompt by adding the following variables to your `~/.zshrc`.
-Make sure to do this before you source/load P9K since only the segments will be loaded you need.
+Make sure to do this before you source/load P9K since only the segments you specify will be loaded.

 | Variable | Default Value | Description |
 |----------|---------------|-------------|